...the men often had no dry clothes for weeks on end, and the camps were often plagued with flies and poor sanitation.

-At a cost of £2M ($9.4B today) it was a substantial investment and considerably hard work for the teams of men involved who used pick axes and shovels to carve out the 24 tunnels by hand a total of 10.4km.
+At a cost of £2M (a staggering $9.4B today) it was a substantial investment and considerably hard work for the teams of men involved who used pick axes and shovels to carve out the 24 tunnels by hand a total of 10.4km.

 Huge cuttings were also hand-dug and bridges built to cross the lowest spans used a unique method still admired by engineers today.
 It was no small task; the men first built a timber trestle across the divide then dumped filling along its length until the frame was completely buried.
 The largest, about 120 metres long, contained 1000,000 cubic metres of soil and took three years to complete.

 The workers and people

 Workers lived in camps along the line and earned less than $1 a day for their nine-hour shift.
 Little evidence remains of Tangarakau, the main camp; in its 1925 hey day 1200 people lived in the bustling township.

 Nearby, in the spectacular Tangarakau Gorge, is the grave of pioneer surveyor Joshua Morgan who died in 1893.
 This extraordinary man fell ill while surveying the road linking Stratford and Taumarunui and despite a desperate dash by his colleagues to seek medical help, Morgan did not survive to see the historic railway line or road to completion.
 His grave acts as a memorial to all the men who helped establish the Forgotten World Railway.